joeyrivera/badgeville-php/README.md

 * monolog
 * decide on exceptions
 * need error handling, resources should indicate what they can do ex: create vs find

+change
+    so all singular
+    site works just like all other resources (active record) passing in an id to any resource defines it's id, find will load it track url name in property for each resource change default url to start at api key not at site, each resource will add that include site